-We’ll go through all 5 the best dual shower head reviews and all of them have a stationary + handheld showerhead combo (the #4 pick has a wall-mounted nozzle).
-The dual shower head with a handheld head is pretty much the industry’s standard.
+We’ll go through all 5 the best twin shower head reviews and all of them have a stationery + handheld showerhead combo (the #4 pick has a wall-mounted nozzle).
+The 2-in-1 shower head with a handheld head is pretty much the industry’s standard.
 You don’t really have a double shower head where both of them would be handheld or both would be wall-mounted.

 If, of course, you need just a single shower head, go ahead to the best rainfall shower head reviews.

 Why Have Two Shower Heads (Big 2 Advantages)

 Some people think that ‘dual’ means a ‘2 person shower head’.
 Not really.

 This kind of shower head was designed for a single person use.
 And what’s so great about it?